SSWConsulting/SSW.Rules.Content/rules/dangers-of-tolerating-test-failures/rule.md

 ---
 A big suite of various levels of automated tests can be a great way of quickly identifying problems introduced into the codebase.

 As your application changes and the number of automated tests increases over time, though, it becomes more likely that some of them will fail.

-It's important to handle these failures appropriately.
+It's important to know how to handle these failures appropriately.

 <!--endintro-->